 In 1965 Kansas approved the Private Club Act, which allowed liquor by the drink in private clubs only.

-The new law required members to pay a $10 fee and wait 10 days from the time they applied before they could be served.
-It also required that people purchase a separate membership for each club that they wanted to drink in.
-The situation was particularly difficult for travelers from other states who were often perplexed and often disappointed at Kansas liquor laws.
+The new law required members to pay a $10 fee and wait ten days from when they applied before they could be served.
+It also required that people purchase a separate membership for each club they wanted to drink in.
+The situation was particularly difficult for travelers from other states who were often perplexed and disappointed at Kansas liquor laws.

 The voters were given the opportunity in 1970 to pass a constitutional amendment to legalize liquor by the drink; however, the proposition lost 50.8% to 49.2%.
 The on-premise problem persisted.

 In 1978, the Legislature authorized private clubs that were restaurants (defined as establishments deriving more than 50% of their gross receipts from the sale of food) to sell liquor-by-the-drink.
-However, the law, which was to go into effect in those counties where the voters approved such sales during the 1978 election, was struck down by the courts.
+However, the courts struck down the law, which was to go into effect in those counties where the voters approved such sales during the 1978 election.

-After decades of battling, liquor by the drink was finally passed by the voters in the 1986 election by a 59.9% to 40.1% margin.
+After decades of battling, the voters finally passed liquor by the drink in the 1986 election by a 59.9% to 40.1% margin.
 Bars and restaurants in the 36 counties approving the measure could then legally sell liquor to public members for the first time since 1880.

 By 1998, 11 counties voted in liquor by the drink with no food requirements, while numerous others relaxed the food requirements.
 Since then, numerous other counties have followed suit, and in some counties, the “no sale of alcohol on Sundays” was eliminated, allowing liquor sales.

-Still, there were a few rules that were baffling to visitors – such as liquor, except for beverages measuring less than 3.2%, could only be sold in retail liquor stores, which were not allowed to sell any other items, such as food, cigarettes, ice, etc.
+Still, a few rules were baffling to visitors – such as liquor, except for beverages measuring less than 3.2%, could only be sold in retail liquor stores, which were not allowed to sell any other items, such as food, cigarettes, ice, etc.

 Finally, the law changed on April 1, 2019, allowing convenience and grocery stores to sell alcoholic beverages with up to 6% alcohol.
 The liquor stores could sell other items other than just liquor.
 So, if visitors would like to buy a bottle of vodka and a six-pack of beer, they can only do so in a liquor store.